 - This is for any member of a corporation who would receive mail at this address.

 - Box #14

-- A Country, state and date of you business registration or a fictitious business name.
+- A Country, state, and date of your business registration or a fictitious business name.

 - Box #15

 - This section is for the notary or authorized agent to sign.

 For your customer's guidance, you can send them a completed sample of the form attached below.